-In sellers’ markets like Toronto and Vancouver, overwhelming demand and limited supply create blistering competition for homes – and that means bidding wars are the name of the game.
-It’s not an ideal situation for buyers, who must put forth their best offer just to keep up, but it’s a sweet situation indeed for sellers.
+In popular markets like Toronto and Vancouver, overwhelming demand and limited supply create blistering competition for homes.
+It’s not an ideal situation for buyers, who must put forth their best offer just to keep up, but it’s a sweet situation for sellers.

 But what if your real estate agent recommends marketing your home as an exclusive listing for a limited time before opening it up to the full market?
 Your agent may say this will position your home as a special option for only the best buyers and generate interest.
 But seller beware; this can be a sneaky tactic that results in higher commissions for your agent – and a lower selling price for your home.